Session Setup in Your Agenda Data

 - Ensure that all speakers associated to sessions where you want to collect uploads have a Private Email mapped in the data source import.
 The private email address is required for the speakers to receive the invitation.

-- CMS > Speakers > check your import source > Field Map
+- CAB > Speakers > check your import source > Field Map

 Note: The speaker's private email address is not displayed in the platform.
 If you wish to display the speaker's email address, please populate in the Email field for the speaker.

-- CMS > Speakers > check your import source > Field Map
+- CAB > Speakers > check your import source > Field Map

 - Speakers log in the same way attendees log in.
 If your system is set up using simple authentication using the attendee list, all your speakers must be included in the attendee list.
 If your system uses and integration with your registration system, your speakers must be registered.
 The email address in the attendee list or registration system does not have to match the private email address in the Speaker tab.